CBinet/command-creeps-issues/tos.md

 1. Our terms and conditions apply to each and every user of CommandCreeps Bot.
 2. By adding CommandCreeps in your server, you agree to these terms of service and the future terms which we may add after a notice.
 - Terms of Use
-1. The client must not resell the premium codes.
-2. Intentional command spam or attempts to crash the bot should not be made.
+1. Intentional command spam or attempts to crash the bot should not be made.
-3. CommandCreeps should not be used in Bot spam servers which cause command spam.
+2. CommandCreeps should not be used in Bot spam servers which cause command spam.
-4. CommandCreeps Team reserves the rights to prohibit any server or user from using CommandCreeps.
+3. CommandCreeps Team reserves the rights to prohibit any server or user from using CommandCreeps.
-5. The client is responsible for any violation caused by them.
+4. The client is responsible for any violation caused by them.
-6. We have the rights to update terms of service anytime with a notice in the support server.
+5. We have the rights to update terms of service anytime with a notice in the support server.

-- Terms of Use (Global Chat)
+- Terms of Use

-CommandCreeps Team, reserves the rights to prohibit any user or any server from using global chat feature if they fail to comply with our rules.
-Rules will be pinned in global chat channel once chat is activated.
+CommandCreeps Team, reserves the rights to prohibit any user or any server from using game feature if they fail to comply with our rules.

 1. Servers must use an appropiate server name.
 2. You must not use global chat for fraudulent activities or advertising.